deliveroo/routemaster/README.md

 - `<staleness>`: timestamp (seconds since epoch) of the oldest pending event.

-Monitoring resources can be queries by clients with a UUID included in `ROUTEMASTER_CLIENTS`.
+Monitoring resources can be queries by clients using a client token or the root token.

 Routemaster does not, and will not include a UI for monitoring, as that would complexify its codebase too much (it's a separate concern, really).